fsevent/xtcutil/FORMAT.md

 - "part"
 - "path"

+The position is represented in rectangular coordinate system.
+In a 2D image, the positive X axis heads left and the positive Y axis heads upper.
+Z axis is also used.

-angles are represented in radian.
+Angles in X-Y plane are represented in radian.
 0 means positive X axis.
 pi/2 means positive Y axis.